kenruze/Local-Package-Helper/README.md

     https://github.com/kenruze/Local-Package-Helper

 ##### Unity 2017.2 or later:
-Edit _package.json_ in the "Packages" folder of your Unity project.
+Edit _manifest.json_ in the "Packages" folder of your Unity project.
 Add an entry into the _dependencies_ section using the package name from the _package.json_ file in this repo, and the URL of this project:

     "com.moletotem.localpackagehelper": "https://github.com/kenruze/Local-Package-Helper.git",